Quick Start

 Things to note:

-in this case, is going to be required.NEXTAUTH_URL = $APP_URL
+NEXTAUTH_URLin this case, is going to be required.NEXTAUTH_URL = $APP_URLNOTE: Using

-will only work in local development, to make it work in production/live environments, you will have to use your actualAPP_URL
+$APP_URLwill only work in local development, to make it work in production/live environments, you will have to use your actualAPP_URLvalue.

 This was pretty common when using a database cloud provider that is not Heroku for most of our encounters.